 Be part of the Network

-As the University of Melbourne Network of Schools (UMNOS) moves into its fifth year you will be joining a network of over 100 very different schools.
+As the University of Melbourne Network of Schools (UMNOS) has been in operation since 2014, you will be joining a network of over 100 very different schools.
 All of them testify to the power and collective impact of working together and learning from each other.
 Drawing on the evidence base of the University of Melbourne’s globally recognised researchers such as Laureate Professor John Hattie, Associate Professor Sandra Milligan and Emeritus Professor Stephen Dinham, along with many others, the Network identifies and works on specific points of deep focus.
-Under the guidance of UMNOS Director Kerry Elliott, and with the assistance of a group of Critical Friends, Network schools are guided in their development of a bespoke approach to match the needs of their particular school community.
+Network schools are guided in their development of a bespoke approach to match the needs of their particular school community.

 - Presentations from the Melbourne Graduate School of Education’s (MGSE) leading researchers and the opportunity to test your thinking with some of our best education thinkers.